 Sentinel node biopsy was developed to reduce the need to remove most of the lymph nodes in the armpit, avoiding the debilitating problem of lymphedema, which causes painful arm swelling from a buildup of fluid that cannot drain into the lymph system.
 However, even if more lymph nodes must be removed, surgeons at Sylvester have developed a technique of reverse arm mapping with a special dye to highlight the drainage from the arm, so lymph channels can be re-implanted to preserve lymph drainage and prevent lymphedema.

-Sylvester’s radiation oncologists use the most advanced technology to deliver radiation externally or internally to breast tumors.
+Sylvester’s radiation oncologists use the most advanced technology to deliver radiation therapy externally or internally to breast tumors.

-Partial breast radiation radiates only the area of the tumor for a significantly shorter period of time at a higher dose.
-For small tumors that haven't affected the lymph nodes, this allows qualified patients to receive an accelerated treatment — three weeks, as opposed to the full breast radiation schedule of six weeks.
+Partial breast radiation therapy radiates only the area of the tumor for a significantly shorter period of time at a higher dose.
+For small tumors that haven't affected the lymph nodes, this allows qualified patients to receive an accelerated treatment — three weeks, as opposed to the full breast radiation therapy schedule of six weeks.

-Most radiation for breast cancer is delivered externally.
+Most radiation therapy for breast cancer is delivered externally.
 Some advanced techniques allow for the radiation to be directed to your tumor with greater precision, with one-half to one-eighth the old treatment time and less damage to surrounding healthy tissue.

 Also called brachytherapy, internal radiation is good for smaller primary tumors with clean, healthy skin around them and no evidence of cancer in the lymph nodes.
 Brachytherapy involves temporarily implanting a radiation applicator into the tumor site and delivering doses of radiation for five days, twice a day.
-This allows the radiation oncologist to keep the radiation dose away from your ribs, skin and organs, and speed up treatment.
+This allows the radiation oncologist to keep the radiation dose away from your ribs, skin, and organs, and speed up treatment.